alishawky212/Navigation_d/README.md

 ### Navigation Testing
 - All navigation flows are testable through the coordinator interfaces
-- Mock navigators are provided for preview and testing purposes
+- Mock coordinators can be provided for isolated testing
-- Deep link handling can be tested through the AppNavigator interface

 ## 📦 Dependencies